(TCM-2392) Reviving Entrepreneurial Thinking and Behavior in Capital Projects

 This paper will provide the Estimate and Schedule Bases Document content, coverage and application, as well as case studies on how these documents are applied in today’s Lean Owner heavy project delivery Sectors.

-Abstract: OK, the world doesn’t need saving.
-But maybe we do.
-We rely on a stable climate currently at risk due to human emissions.
-So what do problem-solvers do with risk?
-They evaluate the costs of mitigation; then act.
+Abstract: Humans rely on a stable climate currently at risk due to human emissions.
 This paper reviews the cost of proposed legislation that would place a small, but annually increasing fee on fossil fuels (on a $/ton of greenhouse gas emissions basis) and place a similar fee on emission intensive imports.
 The collected money would be “revenue neutral”, that is, not congressional revenue.
-Instead it is assumed cut into equal monthly checks to each household in the IRS database.
-An economic model of the first 20 years under such legislation is reviewed, and compared with other studies and British Columbia’s real world example.
-So what would happen to our economy if we wean ourselves off of fossil fuels?
-And, how much would it cost to save the world?
+Instead it is assumed revenue generated by the fee would be cut into equal monthly checks to each household in the IRS database.
+An economic model of the first 20 years under such legislation is reviewed, and compared with other studies, and to British Columbia’s real world example.
+What would happen to an economy weaned off fossil fuels?
+And, how would it affect the cost of living?

 (TCM-2534) Mining and Mineral Processing Uniform Cost Coding Structure